jpt/axistool/README.md

 # axistool

-axistool is a tool for axis interpolation and building avar tables inside glyphsapp.
+axistool is a tool for axis interpolation and building avar tables ("axis mapping") inside glyphsapp.

 # acknowledgements